Other leave from employment

 Other leave from employment - Työnantajalle

 An employee is entitled by law to family leave, study leave, job alternation leave and part-time pension if the requirements specified in legislation are fulfilled.
 These types of leave are provided for in the Employment Contracts Act, the Study Leave Act and Decree, the Act on Job Alternation Leave and the Employees Pensions Act.
-The employer must treat employees equally when granting leave.
+The employer must treat employees impartially and equally when granting leave.

 An employee must notify the employer of leave as provided for by law.
 The employer must check in the applicable collective agreement whether the employee is entitled to pay during the leave and for how long a period.
 The employer may apply to KELA for compensation for the leave.